2 Hours / 2 CEs

 • Intended Audience

-This training is designed for mental health, medical, and allied professionals who support immigrant women of color.
-It is especially relevant for those committed to culturally responsive care and working in community-based or social service settings.
-The program equips participants with practical skills and knowledge to address the unique mental health and social needs of immigrant women of color.
+This training is designed for mental health, medical, and allied professionals who support immigrant women of color, with a focus on those committed to culturally responsive care and addressing the unique mental health and social needs of this population.
+It is most relevant for professionals specializing in culturally responsive mental health, community mental health, or social services for immigrant populations.

 • Mental health professionals (therapists, counselors, psychologists)